Fudan-iGEM/2025-wiki/pages/experiments.md

 3. Wash the pellet with PBS and resuspend the cell in 1 mL PBS.

-4. Measure cell fluorescence using CytoFlex LX according to the following settings: FSC 300 V, SSC 350 V, gating for singlets using FSC-A vs SSC-H. Record 4 channels of fluorescence (Y585-A, B525-A, R660-A, V450-A) at the same time.
+4. Measure cell fluorescence using CytoFlex LX according to the following settings: FSC 300 V, SSC 350 V, gating for singlets using FSC-A vs FSC-H. Record 4 channels of fluorescence (Y585-A, B525-A, R660-A, V450-A) at the same time.

+   `For yeast, set FSC-A vs FSC-H with logarithmic axes (Log Axis), and adjust the axis scale as needed so that the cell population is centered in the plot.`

+   `Use a parallelogram gate in the plot to enclose the region where FSC-A and FSC-H are approximately proportional (this region represents single cells).`